Alimony is called “spousal support” in Canada.

 The matter of spousal support can be a complex and potentially emotional issue.
 Many divorce cases are delayed because of it.

-Discussing the matter via a free initial consultation with one of the divorce lawyers at Jennings Family Law can help you get clear on where you and your partner stand.
+Discussing the matter via an initial consultation with one of the divorce lawyers at Jennings Family Law can help you get clear on where you and your partner stand.